EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Experiments

 \textbf{Effect of designs in Hierarchical Interaction.} Tab.~\ref{table_interaction} shows the effectiveness of our elaborate designs in the hierarchical interaction module, which contains three main designs such as Dual Interaction (DI), Geometric Attention (GA) and Coarse-to-Fine Selection (CFS).
-DI models both ego-centric and object-centric interactions respectively, which improves the planning performance greatly as expected.
-GA facilitates the query selection process as discussed in Tab.~\ref{table_geometry}, which reduces the collision rate by a great margin (42\%).
-And CFS contributes to the interaction modeling quality through hierarchical receptive fields from global to local.
+DI models both ego-centric and object-centric interactions respectively, which ensures the query selection quality for interactive planning.
+GA facilitates the query selection process as discussed in Tab.~\ref{table_geometry}, which reduces the collision rate obviously owing to the specialized attention on CIPV / CIPS.
+And CFS contributes to the multi-granularity interaction modeling through hierarchical receptive fields from global to local.
 All of these three designs combined together can achieve overall convincing planning performance.

-\textbf{Necessity and Order of Object Selection.} Tab.~\ref{table_selector} studies the necessity of agent and map selection during the ego-centric hierarchical interaction.
-We can observe that agent selection contributes more than the map selection, especially in the driving safety.
-And both of agent and map interactions are conducted in a cascaded order is inferior than the parallel manner, where the updated ego query from parallel outputs are concatenated for joint motion prediction.

-\textbf{Effect of Interactive Score Fusion.} During the ego-centric query selection, both geometric and classification scores are considered to ensure that the selected closest in-path queries are true positive agents or maps, which are adopted for motion planner.
-Tab.~\ref{tab_score} shows the effect of three types of scores used for query ranking, namely attention, geometry and confidence scores.
-As Eq.~\ref{eq1}, interactive score $S_{inter}$ obtained by multiplying these three scores can achieve the best selection quality and planning performance. $S_{inter}$ without confidence score fails to distinguish between background and foreground queries, resulting in inferior performance.